 Watching the sun slowly illuminate the city below was the highlight of my four days in Paris.

 After you’ve soaked up the views from the Trocadero, head down the steps and through the park.
 Once you reach the Seine, cross over for an impressive look at the Eiffel Tower from below.

 Just opposite the Trocadero is the long and lovely Champs de Mars park.
 Its open areas and Eiffel Tower views make it a popular Paris picnic spot.
 Be mindful of pickpockets and souvenir hawkers as you pass through or take a rest.

 Breakfast at Le Petit Cler

 The formule breakfast at Le Petit Cler was my favorite meal in Paris.
-Despite being only a few blocks from the Champ de Mars, Le Petit Cler was a quiet place to eat with Parisian locals.
+Despite being only a few blocks from the Champ de Mars, Le Petit Cler was a quiet place to eat with Parisian locals, a perfect non touristy thing to do in Paris.
 Their covered patio is the perfect place to relax with a coffee after an early morning trek to the Eiffel Tower.

 Esplanade Des Invalides

 Situated in the heart of Paris, the Esplanade Des Invalides feels distinctly different from other areas in the city.
 The open park is surrounded by grand landmarks, including the Army museums, Ministry of Foreign Affairs, and Pont Alexandre III.
 The rows of cannons and golden statues lend the Esplanade a regal and official atmosphere.